RawalTeam/MeX-Pipeline/README.md

 ### Inputs
 #### Required
 1. FASTq file 1 (--fq1, -1)\
-Either the Read1 FASTQ file from a paired-end sequencing run, or the FASTQ file from an unpaired sequencing run.
+Either the Read1 FASTQ file from a paired-end sequencing, or the FASTQ file from an unpaired sequencing.

 2. Genome FASTA file (--genome, -g)\
 The genome sequence of the reference genome in FASTA format.